kamdav/tds-tech-test/README.md

 # TDS Tech Test - Kam Dav

 Thank you for taking the time to review my tech test!
-I was really getting into working on this, and could've spent more time developing and improving it, along with setting up a more aesthetic user interface, which I ran out of time to work.
+I was really getting into working on this, and could've spent more time developing and improving it, along with setting up a more aesthetic user interface, which I ran out of time to work on.
 In total I spent about 2 and a half hours on this tech test.
 I've left a few comments around the project to explain my thinking.

 ### Development Summary